Desperate Journey: Production

 Ronald Reagan, an air force reservist before World War II, received his call for active service while the film was in production.
 While Warners lobbied the government for a 30-day extension, the US Army was only willing to offer two weeks, forcing Walsh to shoot scenes with Reagan out of sequence, and to use a double for some scenes.

 After beginning his film career, Reagan called himself the "B movie Errol Flynn", but in Desperate Journey, he shared top billing with Flynn.
 He made the most out of the film's showcase scene, his fast-paced doubletalk in the interrogation by Massey.
 Flynn also lobbied intensely to get the scene but despite a closed-door shouting match with director Walsh, the producer insisted that no changes to the script would be accepted.

 Fresh from his acclaimed effort in Kings Row (1942), Reagan was at the high point of his career, making the transition from supporting to lead actor in studio features, and about to sign a seven-year contract with Warner Bros.
-In post-war years, Reagan's Hollywood career would never regain the same momentum before he was called up for duty.
+In post-war years, Reagan's Hollywood career would never regain the same momentum as he had before he was called up for duty.

 During production, Flynn's February 1942 draft board physical revealed the presence of tuberculosis in his right lung.
 Unwilling to face an extended unpaid layoff, Flynn hid his condition from Warners.
 Between his illness and Walsh's exacting schedule, as the shoot progressed, Flynn dropped to 165 pounds.
 His wardrobe first was refitted, and then ultimately padded.
 Due to illness, Flynn was often late.